mdorier/mdorier.github.io/_posts/2020-07-20-python-directives.md

 If you work in high-performance computing, you probably know the [spack](https://spack.readthedocs.io/en/latest/) package manager.
-In spack, packages are defined as python classes, using what looks like a domain-specific language, as examplified bellow.
+In spack, packages are defined as python classes, using what looks like a domain-specific language, as exemplified bellow.

 {% highlight python %}
 class Zlib(Package):